Medial-EarlySign/MR_Wiki/Infrastructure Library/index.md

 # Infrastructure Home Page

 ## Overview of Medial Infrastructure
+Medial EarlySign provides an infrastructure to convert **Electronic Medical Records (EMR)** - a complex, semi-structured time-series dataset into **machine-learning-ready** data and reproducible model pipelines.
+The library is optimized for sparse time-series EMR data and is designed for low memory usage and fast processing at scale.
-Medial Infrastructure is designed to turn the Electronic Medical Record (EMR)-a complex, semi-structured time-series dataset, into a machine-learning-ready resource.
-Unlike images or free text, EMR data can be stored in countless formats, and its "labels" (the outcomes or targets you want to predict) aren’t always obvious.
-We address this by standardizing both the storage and the processing of time-series signals.
+Unlike images or free text, EMR data can be stored in complex format.
+The infrastructure standardize both the storage and the processing of time-series signals.
 We can think about this infrastructure as "TensorFlow" of medical data machine learning.

+Key benefits at a glance:

+- **Fast and memory-efficient processing** for large-scale EMR sparse time series where general-purpose libraries (e.g., pandas) are often impractical.
+- Shareable, tested pipelines and methods that save engineering time and reduce duplicated effort.
+- Built-in safeguards to reduce **data leakage** and time-series-specific overfitting.
+- **Production-ready**: easily deployable in Docker or minimal Linux images.

-This award-winning framework used in production across multiple sites and recognized in the [CMS AI Health Outcomes Challenge](https://www.cms.gov/priorities/innovation/innovation-models/artificial-intelligence-health-outcomes-challenge) offers an end-to-end solution for high-stakes medical AI.
+This framework is deployed in production across multiple healthcare sites and played a key role in our award-winning submission to the [CMS AI Health Outcomes Challenge](https://www.cms.gov/priorities/innovation/innovation-models/artificial-intelligence-health-outcomes-challenge).

 ### Howto Use this
 * Use en existing model: [Howto use AlgoMarker](AlgoMarkers/Howto%20Use%20AlgoMarker.md)